ACEP - Teaching Fellowship

 - Susan B. Promes, MD, FACEP

 - Mary Jo Wagner, MD, FACEP

 In accordance with ACCME Standards and ACEP policy, all faculty are required to disclose to the program audience any real or apparent conflict(s) of interest related to the content of their presentation(s).

 Continuing Education CreditThis activity has been planned and implemented in accordance with the Essential Areas and Policies for the Accreditation Council of Continuing Medical Education.
 The American College of Emergency Physicians is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-The American College of Emergency Physicians designates this educational activity for a maximum of 78.75 AMA PRA Category 1 Credit(s) TM.
+The American College of Emergency Physicians designates this live activity for a maximum of 78 AMA PRA Category 1 Credit(s) TM.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

-Approved by the American College of Emergency Physicians for 78.75 hour(s) of ACEP Category I credit.
+Approved by the American College of Emergency Physicians for a maximum 78 hour(s) of ACEP Category I credit.

 ACEP or SAEM Member - $1,615